RubenChao/tracking-drosophila/tracking-drosophila/README.md

 * cvblobslib_OpenCV_v83

 The proyect can be imported from GitHub.
-All libraries must be added to the proyect. ( See Eclipse main help ) In libraries section a help in order to install this libraries is provided.
+All libraries must be added to the proyect. ( See Eclipse main help ) In libraries section installation instructions are provided.
 See README.md file.

 Enjoy